glepur/Monetta/README.md

 ### logoutAll

 Returns middleware that checks header specified in `accessTokens.httpHeader` for access token.
 Then it searches database for that token.
-If token is found it will find user who owns the token and delete all tokens owned bt that user, otherwise it will throw error.
+If token is found it will find user who owns the token and delete all tokens owned by that user, otherwise it will throw error.

 ```javascript
 app.post('/logout-all', auth.logoutAll(), (req, res) =>